Perfexionists/perun/docs/jobs.rst

 ``kwargs``).
 The ``status code`` is used for checking the success of the called phases and in case of error prints the ``status message``.

+Before this overall process, one can run a custom set of commands by stating the key :ckey:`execute.pre_run` key.
+This is mostly meant for compiling of new version or preparing other necessary requirements before actual collection.

 .. image:: /../figs/lifetime-of-profile.*
    :width: 70%
    :align: center